josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 !['We got here!'](/images/post_images/sveltekit-dummy-json.png)

-I just want to call out how _cool_ it is that we've got an actual API route on our site now!
-It doesn't return anything useful just yet, but knowing it's _that easy_ to set up an API that can be used both internally and externally is pretty awesome.
+How _cool_ is it that we've got an actual API route on our site just that easily!?
+It doesn't return anything useful just yet, but it's still pretty awesome.

 <SideNote>
 While we won't do it here, you can pass an argument to your <code>get</code> function, which will give you all the headers, query parameters, and lots of other info about the request.
 </SideNote>

-### Returning Markdown posts from our endpoint
+### Returning posts from an endpoint

-Things are going to get a little bit tricky here, just because we'll be leaning directly into [Vite](https://vitejs.dev/) and its functionality in order to grab data from our Markdown posts.
+Things will get a little complex here, just because we'll be leaning directly into [Vite](https://vitejs.dev/) and its functionality in order to grab data from our Markdown posts.
 So this will be a little lower-level than the Svelte and SvelteKit stuff we've used so far, but that's ok.
 Just another reason to be glad we'll only need it once.

 <SideNote>
 If you didn't know, Vite is the speedy build tool that powers SvelteKit.